magento/merchdocs/src/stores/attributes-customer.md

     - To filter the Customers grid by this attribute, set **Use in Filter Options** to `Yes`.

+    - To filter the Customers grid by this attribute with different filter matching conditions, set **Grid Filter Condition Type** to `Partial Match`, `Prefix Match` and `Full Match`.

     - To search the Customers grid by this attribute, set **Use in Search Options** to `Yes`.

     - To make this attribute available to [customer segments]({% link marketing/customer-segments.md %}), set **Use in Customer Segment** to `Yes`.

     ![Customer attributes - grid and segment properties]({% link stores/assets/attribute-customer-grid-segment.png %}){: .zoom}
-    _Customer Grid and Segment Properties_
+    _Customers Grid and Segment Properties_

 ## Step 2: Complete the storefront properties